 In general, there are free and paid online GED prep classes.
 BGC (so, this website) features 126 free online lessons that cover all four GED testing subjects.

 These lessons are useful, designed with simplicity, and, perhaps most importantly, are created for adults.
-BGC lessons and practice tests are provided by Covcel GED Prep.
+Covcel GED Prep provides BGC lessons and practice tests.

 There are also other free online GED classes that you can find on the internet.
-In general, free online classes are recommended for students who start their journey toward the GED Diploma.
+In general, free online courses are recommended for students who start their journey toward the GED Diploma.

 Paid online GED prep classes, offer extensive GED prep.
 There are more lessons and more practice tests.
-Another vital feature offered by paid GED prep courses, such as Covcel, is a tool for tracking your progress.
-Tracking the learning progress helps you to sustain your motivation.
+Another vital feature provided by paid GED prep courses, such as Covcel, is a tool for tracking your progress.
+Following the learning, progress helps you to sustain your motivation.

 Adult education centers and libraries give you access to some of the paid online courses, so it’s a good idea to check them out.